© 2018 Hulu, LLC | all rights reserved

 Hulu reports a variety of metrics to clients on a per-Campaign basis.

-The reports in accreditation scope – Post-Buy and Device – are presented to clients at multiple points in the Campaign, depending on Campaign length and client preference.
-The Post-Buy is always presented after a Campaign ends.
+The reports in accreditation scope – Standard Report or Expanded Metrics MRC Report – are presented to clients at multiple points in the Campaign, depending on Campaign length and client preference.
+The Standard Report is always presented after a Campaign ends.

 Estimation is not used.
 Report metrics are composed solely from actual data collected in the measurement process.